 And now?

-Moreover, business and government decisions will increasingly demand accountability and transparency.
-Billions of dollars in profits are at stake, as well as ethical questions about how AI can (and should) be used.
+On the other hand, business and government decisions will increasingly demand accountability and transparency.
+There are billions in profits at stake, as well as ethical questions about how AI can (and should) be used.

-Stay tuned, as this is only the first article of the year.
-I'll be publishing regularly again, always bringing perspectives, news, and insights on how AI is transforming the market—and our lives.
-What do you hope to see happening in the world of artificial intelligence in 2025?
-Leave your thoughts in the comments!
+Stay tuned , because this is just the first article of the year.
+I'll be posting more frequently, always bringing perspectives, news, and insights on how AI is transforming the market—and our lives.
+And you, what do you expect to see happening in the world of artificial intelligence in 2025?
+Leave your opinions in the comments!